maximilionus/lucidglyph/README.md

 ## Notes
 ### Font Recommendations
-Below two lists contain fonts that are (or not) recommended to be used for UI with lucidglyph installed.
-The "Avoid" list fonts are generally not recommended for UI because of the poor readability on small sizes but you still can use them.
+Below are two lists of fonts that are recommended (and not) for UI usage with lucidglyph installed.
+Fonts in the "Avoid" list are generally not recommended for UI usage due to poor legibility at small sizes, but you still can use them.

 Recommended:
 - Inter